 Why On-Board Managed Service Providers for your Cloud Strategy?

 Cloud is being embraced quickly by organizations.
 Organizations move from legacy infrastructure and traditional hardware setup to Cloud to reduce total cost of ownership, improve disaster recovery and get multiple other benefits.
-According to Gartner, the global market for public cloud services is set to grow 18 percent by the end of 2017, adding up to a total of $246.8 billion.
+According to Gartner, end-user spending on public cloud services is predicted to grow at 21.7% from $396 billion in 2021 to $482 billion in 2022.

 According to Rightscale State of The Cloud Report 2017, more and more companies are adopting a multi-cloud strategy to amplify scale and receive benefits faster from Cloud.

 This journey to cloud is not a simple one though.
 An increasing number of organizations are steadily realizing the advantages of partnering with Cloud Managed Service Providers (MSPs) who have expertise in building and managing Cloud Services to support organizations in their journey to cloud transformation.
 In such instances, Cloud Managed Service Providers can manage your cloud infrastructure-be it multi-tenant or hybrid, and close service gaps, if any.
 They have expertise in cloud computing, managing cloud security, storage, network operations, application stacks, performance testing, IT health monitoring, reporting, recovery, infrastructure migration, change management and more to ensure continuous delivery pipeline.